hypervel/hypervel.org/docs/docs/validation.md

 You should never pass any user controlled request input into the `ignore` method.
 Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
 Otherwise, your application will be vulnerable to an SQL injection attack.
 :::

 Instead of passing the model key's value to the `ignore` method, you may also pass the entire model instance.
-Laravel Hyperf will automatically extract the key from the model:
+Hypervel will automatically extract the key from the model:

 ```php
 Rule::unique('users')->ignore($user)